silkef/blenderei-web/README.md

 [index.html](index.html) is just a master file.
 The pages will be generated from it by the following command:

-    saxon -xsl:blenderei-html.xsl -s:index.html
+    saxon -xsl:blenderei-html.xsl -s:index.[lang].html

-where ```saxon``` is a suitable front-end script for an XSLT 2 processor.
-The generated pages will be written to the ```htdocs``` folder.
-If you open blenderei.xpr in oXygen, you can also use the transformation scenario called `index` on index.html.
+where ```saxon``` is a suitable front-end script for an XSLT 2 processor and [lang] is `de` or `en`.
+The generated pages will be written to the ```htdocs/[lang]/``` folder.
+If you open blenderei.xpr in oXygen, you can also use the transformation scenario called `index` on index.de.html or index.en.html.

-There may be some confusion since there will be two files called index.html after the transformation has run.
-Remember that the master file is in this directory while the generated file is in htdocs.
 Don’t edit the generated HTML files in the htdocs directory.
 They will eventually be overwritten.

-I’ll probably add some JS to make an additional single-page app from index.html because on some devices, there is some flickering when jumping between static pages.
+We’ll probably add some JS to make an additional single-page app from index.html because on some devices, there is some flickering when jumping between static pages.
 The statically generated pages will remain there as a fallback and for indexing.

-Not abundantly much to see over there yet.
-More content (work samples) will be added in due time.
-Please note that the site’s background image is also a sample of her work ;)